Mary Tyler Moore: Films

-Moore made her film debut in a bit as a nurse in the Jack Lemmon comedy Operation Mad Ball (1957).
+Moore made her film debut as a nurse in the Jack Lemmon comedy Operation Mad Ball (1957).
 Her first speaking part came in X-15 (1961).
-Following her success on The Dick Van Dyke Show, she appeared in a string of films in the late 1960s (after signing an exclusive contract with Universal Pictures), including Thoroughly Modern Millie (1967), as a would-be actress in 1920s New York who is taken under the wing of Julie Andrews' title character, and two films released in 1968, What's So Bad About Feeling Good? with George Peppard, and Don't Just Stand There! with Robert Wagner.
+Following her success on The Dick Van Dyke Show, she appeared in a string of films in the late 1960s (after signing an exclusive contract with Universal Pictures), including Thoroughly Modern Millie (1967), as a would-be actress in 1920s New York who is taken under the wing of Julie Andrews' title character, and two comedic films released in 1968, What's So Bad About Feeling Good? with George Peppard, and Don't Just Stand There! with Robert Wagner.
 She starred opposite Elvis Presley as a nun in Change of Habit (1969).
-Moore's future television cast mate Ed Asner appeared in the film as a police officer.
+Moore's future television castmate Ed Asner appeared in the film as a police officer.

 Moore returned to the big screen in the coming-of-age drama Ordinary People (1980).
 She received an Oscar nomination for her portrayal of a grieving mother trying to cope with the drowning death of a son and the suicide attempt of another son (played by Timothy Hutton who won the Academy Award for Best Supporting Actor for his performance).
 Moore appeared in only two more films during the next fifteen years: Six Weeks (1982) and Just Between Friends (1986).
 She appeared in the independent hit Flirting with Disaster (1996).

 Moore was in the television movie Run a Crooked Mile (1969) and starred in several television movies including First, You Cry (1978), which brought her an Emmy nomination for portraying NBC correspondent Betty Rollin's struggle with breast cancer.
-Her later TV movies included the medical drama Heartsounds (1984) with James Garner, which brought her another Emmy nomination, Finnegan Begin Again (1985) with Robert Preston, which earned her a CableACE Award nomination, the 1988 mini-series Lincoln, which brought her another Emmy nod for playing Mary Todd Lincoln, and Stolen Babies, for which she won an Emmy Award for Outstanding Supporting Actress in 1993.
+Her later TV movies included the medical drama Heartsounds (1984) with James Garner, which brought her another Emmy nomination, Finnegan Begin Again (1985) with Robert Preston, which earned her a CableACE Award nomination, the 1988 mini-series Lincoln, which brought her another Emmy nomination for playing Mary Todd Lincoln, and Stolen Babies, for which she won an Emmy Award for Outstanding Supporting Actress in 1993.
 Later she reunited with former co-stars in Mary and Rhoda (2000) with Valerie Harper, and The Gin Game (2003) (based on the Broadway play), with Dick Van Dyke.
 Moore starred in Like Mother, Like Son (2001), playing convicted murderer Sante Kimes.